ACA Insurers In The Supreme Court: Why Consumers Should Pay Attention

 The risk-corridor program was one of several ACA safeguards for insurers.
 The law called for insurers that made large profits to pay some of it back to the government — to share with money-losing plans.

 But the money taken in under the program fell billions short of the amount owed to insurers.
 The Obama administration told insurers that it would make up the difference with funds from the Centers for Medicare & Medicaid Services' budget.
-The General Accountability Office, the investigative arm of Congress, supported that decision for 2014.
+The U.S. Government Accountability Office, the investigative arm of Congress, supported that decision for 2014.

 The Trump administration argues the federal government never had power under the law to make the payments out of the CMS budget.
 The December 2014 budget deal confirmed that, according to the administration.

-Note: An earlier version of this story incorrectly referred to the Government Accountability Office as the General Accountability Office.